icaros-usc/pyribs/CONTRIBUTING.md

 ### Referencing Papers

 When referencing papers, refer to them as `Lastname YEAR`, e.g. `Smith 2004`.
 Also, prefer to link to the paper's website, rather than just the PDF.
-This is particularly relevant when linking to arXiv papers.

 ### Deploying